RosettaCommons/documentation/SequenceDistanceFilter.md

 < SequenceDistanceFilter name=(string)
      sequence_comment_id=(string,"true")
      target_seq=(string,"true")
-     threshold=(int, "8000")
+     threshold=(int,"8000")
      confidence=(real,"1.0")
 />
 ```

 **name** -- A unique string by which a particular instance of the filter will be referred in a RosettaScripts XML file.

-**sequence_comment_id** -- The comment id from which the sequence should be loaded from pose.
+**sequence_comment_id** -- Comment id from which the sequence should be loaded from pose.
 Usually SaveSequenceToComments are used for getting a sequence earlier in the protocol into comments.

-**target_seq** -- Measure the hamming distance between pose and this sequence.
+**target_seq** -- Amino acid sequence to compare pose sequence to.

 **threshold** -- The maximum hamming distance.
 Default 8000.